learningequality/kolibri-design-system/README.md

 - [Material Design Icons](https://github.com/Templarian/MaterialDesign-SVG) (a version pinned in [yarn.lock](yarn.lock))
 - [Custom Learning Equality icons](custom-icons)

-Icons from them are then converted to Vue components by our custom precompilation script.
+Icons from these sources are then converted to Vue components by our custom precompilation script.
 After updating any of these sources, we need to regenerate the Vue components by running:

 ```bash
 yarn run precompile-svgs